 Think about your elevator pitch—that concise, compelling statement describing your business that you tell people when they ask what you do.
 In that pitch, you likely discuss the impact of your work—how what you do can benefit a client.
 Impact is an important part of your brand.
 It’s what will keep people coming back to you again and again.
 Consider the results clients can expect to see from your work and how what you do can make a difference in their lives.

-5. Build a Marketing Plan
+5. Develop Your Marketing Plan

 Once you know your brand statement, motivations, values, differentiation, and impact, you’re ready to make a marketing plan.
 How do you want to go about selling yourself?
 Marketing can take many forms for independent professionals.
 Consider your target audience and how they might find out about you and reach you.
 Then, build out your marketing plan using your brand as a background for everything you create.